alchemyplatform/aa-sdk/site/pages/packages/aa-core/split-transport.md

 ---
-outline: deep
-head:
-  - - meta
-    - property: og:title
-      content: Split Transport
+title: Split Transport
-  - - meta
-    - name: description
-      content: Learn how to use a different RPC provider for your bundler traffic and node traffic
-  - - meta
-    - property: og:description
-      content: Learn how to use a different RPC provider for your bundler traffic and node traffic
+description: Learn how to use a different RPC provider for your bundler traffic and node traffic
-next:
-  text: SmartAccountClient
 ---

 # split